Rear Shock and Spring Replacement DIY

 - Install the reinforcement plates and tighten the shock mount nuts.
 With the trailing arm still jacked up, install the shock tower reinforcement plates and then install the nuts on the shock mount studs.
 Tighten the nuts and apply the final torque of 22 ft*lbs.

 - Lower the car down onto a set of ramps.
 Jack the rear of the vehicle up (via the subframe).
 Remove the jack stands and place a set of ramps under the wheels.
 Lower the car down onto the ramps and allow the wheels to support the vehicle's weight.
-Then apply the final torque of 81 ft*lbs to the bolt that fastens the shock to the trailing arm.
-When done on both sides, jack the car up again, remove the ramps, and then lower the vehicle to the ground.
+Then apply the final torque to the bolt that fastens the shock to the trailing arm.
+This torque is 57 ft*lbs for the smaller variants (318 and Z3) and 74 ft*lbs on the 325/328/M3.
+To wrap up, jack the car up again, remove the ramps, and then lower the vehicle to the ground.

 - Reinstall the interior liners and other components.